 Sheraton Grand at Wild Horse Pass

-The Sheraton Grand at Wild Horse Pass in Chandler has a golf course that pulls from Native American influences.
+The Sheraton Grand at Wild Horse Pass in Phoenix has a golf course that pulls from Native American influences.
 The architecture, art, and legends of the Pima and Maricopa tribes are a major feature of this resort.
 Visitors can stay in one of 500 culturally-themed rooms and fill their days with visits to the full-service spa, the riverside swimming pool, or the Whirlwind Golf Club.

 These two championship 18-hole golf courses—Cattail and Devil’s Claw—are home to the PGA's Nationwide Insurance Tour and the Gila River Golf Classic.
 They sprawl over 242 acres of rolling terrain, with 92 acres of turfed area and 150 acres of desert landscape.